-Plus, with so many people experiencing stressful economic circumstances, small donations might be the best way for your donors to feel involved and give right now.
+Plus, with so many people experiencing stressful economic circumstances, small donations might be the best way for your donors to give right now.

-Whenever you host a digital fundraiser, come up with a trendy hashtag to encourage your supporters to contribute and promote your campaigns on their own social media platforms.
+Whenever you host a digital fundraiser, come up with a trendy hashtag to encourage your supporters to contribute and promote your campaigns on their own social media accounts.

 - Unique: Make sure your hashtag is unique to your nonprofit fundraiser.
 If another organization or mission is already using the same phrase, your messages will get all jumbled together and cause confusion.